kqian5/jekyll-now/_posts/2018-8-13-Technosolutionism.md

 ---
 layout: post
-title: Tech's Applications Are Really Endless Except...
+title: Understanding the World with Technology
 ---

 Humans are solutionists by nature.
 We take pride in the fact that we can solve problems -- bigger and more complex problems correlate with a greater sense of accomplishment.